 - Review and submit the order.

-PayPal then processes and confirms the order right away and your business should* receive the funds into your PayPal account immediately.
+PayPal then processes and confirms the order right away and your business should* receive the funds in your PayPal account immediately.
 Transfer to your bank account from your PayPal account usually takes another 1-2 business days.

 Security – you’re partly responsible

 PCI DSS stands for Payment Card Industry Data Security Standard and is a global security standard for businesses and organisations that handle card payments.
-While Paypal is PCI DSS compliant and well known for having very strict security standards, when it comes to taking telephone payments, you as a merchant do have some responsibilities.
+While Paypal is PCI DSS-compliant and well-known for having very strict security standards, when it comes to taking telephone payments, you as a merchant do have some responsibilities.

-Advantages of Paypal
+Advantages of PayPal

 - No need to store sensitive financial data.

-- No set-up or application fees.
+- No setup or application fees.

 - All major credit and debit cards are supported.